moq-wg/moq-charter/charter.md

 # Draft Charter for Media over QUIC

-Media over QUIC (moq) will work on a solution for a simple low-latency media delivery protocol that is common across ingest and distribution.
+Media over QUIC (moq) will work on solution for a simple low-latency media delivery protocol that is common across ingest and distribution.
 This work may address use cases including live streaming, gaming, and media conferencing and allows efficient scaling.
 The solution supports